 Another review hearing was held on February 6, 2014.
 Father failed to appear.

-The juvenile court continued to find that "Father is in poor compliance [with the Program].
-Mother and Father have sporadic visits with the [children]."
-At the conclusion of the hearing, the court ordered that the protective supervision order of
+The juvenile court continued to find that "Father is in poor compliance [with the conclusion of the hearing, the court ordered that the protective supervision order of